awsdocs/amazon-transcribe-developer-guide/doc_source/access-control-managing-permissions.md

 ## Permissions Required for Amazon S3 Encryption Keys<a name="auth-role-cmk"></a>

-If you are using an AWS Key Management Service key to encrypt an Amazon S3 bucket, you need to include the following in the AWS KMS key policy to allow Amazon Transcribe access to the contents of the bucket\.
+If you are using an AWS Key Management Service key to encrypt an Amazon S3 bucket, include the following in the AWS KMS key policy\.
+This allows Amazon Transcribe access to the contents of the bucket\.
 For more information about allowing access to customer master keys, see [ Allowing External AWS Accounts to Access a CMK](http://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-external-accounts) in the *AWS KMS Developer Guide*\.

 ```
 {
    "Sid": "Allow-Transcribe",
    "Effect": "Allow",
    "Principal": {
-        "Service": "transcribe.amazonaws.com”
+     "AWS": "arn:aws:iam::account id:root",
    },
    "Action": [
-        "kms:Encrypt",
-        "kms:Decrypt",
-        "kms:ReEncrypt*",
-        "kms:GenerateDataKey*",
-        "kms:DescribeKey"
+     "kms:Decrypt"
    ],
-      "Resource": "*"
+   "Resource": "KMS key ARN"
 }
 ```